yohoc/csshy/README.md

+# Description
+This fork is to make csshy to support python 2.7
+---
 # CSSHY - Alpha Version

 Imporved ClusterSSH for modern terminals like terminator and tilix, to manage a cluster of nodes through ssh connections